Home network: Endpoint devices and services

 Traditionally, data-centric equipment such as computers and media players have been the primary tenants of a home network.
 However, due to the lowering cost of computing and the ubiquity of smartphone usage, many traditionally non-networked home equipment categories now include new variants capable of control or remote monitoring through an app on a smartphone.
 Newer startups and established home equipment manufacturers alike have begun to offer these products as part of a "Smart" or "Intelligent" or "Connected Home" portfolio.
-The control and/or monitoring interfaces for these products can be accessed through proprietary smartphone applications specific to that product line.
+Examples of such may include "connected" light bulbs (see also Li-Fi), home security alarms and smoke detectors.
+These often run over the Internet so that they can be accessed remotely.